chizer1/DbLocator/README.md

 # DbLocator

-The purpose of this library is to simplify database interactions for applications managing multi-tenant environments with multiple database connections.
+DbLocator is a library designed to simplify database interactions for multi-tenant applications by managing and cataloging multiple database connections.

-What it can do:
+## Features
+- Dynamically retrieves and creates database connections.
+- Allows tenants to have multiple databases, each serving distinct functional purposes.
+- Implements database-level role management for SQL Server, enabling fine-grained control over built-in database roles such as read/write privileges.
-1. Supports horizontal scaling by distributing tenant databases across multiple servers.
+- Supports horizontal scaling by distributing tenant databases across multiple servers.
-2. Instead of manually managing SQL connections, the class provides a structured way to retrieve and create database connections dynamically based on tenant and database type.
-3. Each tenant might require multiple databases, each serving a distinct functional purpose.
-Instead of a single database handling all tenant data, the system can provision separate logical databases tailored to different workloads.

-What it can't do:
-1. It does not handle user roles, permissions, or access control at the SQL Server level.
+## Limitations
-2. Since the library focuses on managing database connections rather than the content of tenant databases, it inherently does not handle schema definitions, modifications, or data structure enforcement.
+- Does not manage schema definitions, modifications, or data structure enforcement.
+- Does not automate SQL Server instance setup.
+- Does not handle DBA tasks such as backups or database migrations.

 ```
                          +--------------+